arrow-kt/arrow/CONTRIBUTING.md

 ## How to generate and validate the documentation

 Dokka is responsible for generating documentation based on source code annotations.
-Ank is in charge of compiling and validating your doc snippets and deploying the proper binaries for those.
+[Knit](https://github.com/Kotlin/kotlinx-knit) is in charge of compiling and validating your doc snippets and deploying the proper binaries for those.

 In order to generate the documentation and validate it: